-- If it helps or if you didn’t know already, the older CC 2014, CC 2013 and Creative Suite 6 (2012) versions of the applications are also included in your Creative Cloud membership – and they can be used & run together with the newer CC 2015 releases… You can actually choose any version(s) you want.
+- If it helps or if you didn’t know already, the older CC 2015.5, CC 2015, CC 2014, CC 2013 and Creative Suite 6 (2012) versions of the applications are also included in your Creative Cloud membership – and they can be used & run together with the newer CC 2017 releases… You can actually choose any version(s) you want.

-- If you need to get those installers quickly, you can access them via the Creative Cloud Download Center, which keeps a permanent archive of prior releases available to you – or you can instead use our collections of Adobe CC 2014 Direct Links, the CC 2013 Direct Links and/or the CS6 Direct Links.
+- If you need to get those installers quickly, you can access them via the Creative Cloud Download Center, which keeps a permanent archive of prior major releases available to you – or you can instead use our collections of Adobe CC 2015.5 Direct Links, the CC 2015 Direct Links, the CC 2014 Direct Links, the CC 2013 Direct Links and/or the CS6 Direct Links.

 - The 10 most common myths about Creative Cloud